Talbot (dog breed): Cultural legacy

-"The Talbot" (or "Talbot Arms") is most familiar as a name of English public houses or inns and is usually depicted on the signs as a large white hound with hanging ears, sometimes with spots.
-Heraldic inn signs usually displayed the arms or heraldic badges of the lord of the manor in which they were situated, who was probably the owner of the freehold interest, together with that of most other houses in the village.
-As the Talbot family possessed countless manors throughout England, the sign would have been well-known.
-Such signs helped to identify the inn for the illiterate.
+Heraldry

-An inn called The Talbot in Iwerne Minster, Dorset, U.K., showed as its sign a black dog, apparently the crest of the Bower family, who owned the manor from the late Middle Ages till 1876.
-The "Talbot Inn" in Mells, Somerset is an allusion to the arms of the Horner family of Mells Manor: Sable, three talbots argent, the arms being possibly a play on the surname as hunting hounds are controlled by the blowing of horns.
+In heraldic blazonry, the Talbot is occasionally encountered representing a distinct variety of hound.

-Arms of Sudbury
+Arms of Sudbury, Suffolk

 The mayor and corporation of the market town of Sudbury, Suffolk, has for arms: Sable, a talbot hound sejeant argent on a chief gules a lion passant guardant between two fleurs-de-lys or (a white hound sitting erect).
 The crest is A talbot head and neck erased.
 Such a hound is also used as a logo for a local school and for many local sports clubs.
 The dog is always depicted with its tongue protruding.
 This refers to Simon de Sudbury (c.1316–1381), Archbishop of Canterbury and Lord Chancellor of England, born in the town, whose coat of arms was A talbot hound sejeant within a bordure engrailed, as is visible sculpted in stone on a wall in the nave of the Canterbury Cathedral.

 Other

 The arms of the Carter family of Castle Martin (see Carter-Campbell of Possil) include a Talbot.
 The arms of the Earls Waldegrave have supporters of two Talbots.
 The Talbot Hound was also the symbol of Weston Road High School in the county town of Stafford, Staffordshire.
 It used to be used in all school stationery and was displayed as white on a navy blue background on ties and jumpers in the school uniform.
 It was removed when Weston Road became an academy.
 The Talbot also appears as a supporter in the arms of the Marquess of Sligo.
 The Earl of Talbot and Shrewsbury coat of arms was used on Talbot cars manufactured at a purpose-built factory at Barlby Road, Kensington, London and sold as Talbots until 1937.
 It is now used on the logo of the Talbot Owners' Club.